quintet-sdr/optimization-a1/README.md

 > **Pay attention!**
 >
-> We solved this assignment, we used Bun with TypeScript.
-The project will not
+> We solved this assignment using TypeScript with the Bun runtime.
+The code will
-> work on NodeJS because we used the built-in testing library unavailable on
+> not work with Node.js because we used the built-in testing library,
-> Node.
+> unavailable on Node.

 ## Installation